DaveKase/DataEngineeringProjectGroup09/README.md

 - In-depth insights into the relationship between renewable energy, weather, and market dynamics.
 - Intuitive star-schema populated for ease of use for downstream users such as ML engineers or analysts

-## Installation
+## Installation and Usage
 1. Install Docker
+   Ensure Docker is installed on your system.
+[Docker Installation Guide](https://docs.docker.com/get-docker/).

-2. Clone repository:
+2. Clone repository

-3. Populate API keys into .env file based on env-sample found in PROTO directory
+3. Populate API keys for ENTSO-E and VisualCrossing into .env file based on env-sample found in PROTO directory

-4. In /PROTO/config_files you can choose the time period of data ingestion in config_dates.json (for testing purposes request weekly duration at max)
+4. In the /PROTO/config_files/config_dates.json file, set the time period for data ingestion.
-5. In /PROTO/config_files country_code_mapper.csv you can choose which countries and/or electricity bidding zones to analyze
+    (For testing, a maximum of 48h duration highly recommended.)

+5. Modify the /PROTO/config_files/country_code_mapper.csv to select the countries or electricity bidding zones you wish to analyze.
+By default currently there are all countries around the Baltic Sea.

-6. In /PROTO directory run 'docker compose up'
+6. In the /PROTO directory, start the services by running: docker compose up
-7. Open localhost:8080 to reach Airflow UI on your browser
+7. Open your browser and go to http://localhost:8080 to access the Airflow UI.

-8. RUN DAG 1_ to populate iceberg and duckdb with raw
+8. In the Airflow UI, trigger DAG "1_extract_load" to populate the Iceberg data lakehouse and DuckDB with raw data.

-9. RUN DAG 2_ to create star schema and enable Streamlit dashboard
+9. Once DAG 1_ completes, trigger DAG "2_star_schema" to create the star schema and enable the Streamlit dashboard.

-10. Open Localhost:8501 to view Streamlit
+10. After DAG "2_star_schema" completes, open your browser and go to http://localhost:8501 to interact with the real-time Streamlit dashboard.

+## APIs
+This project uses the following APIs:

+- **Electricity Data** (ENTSO-E):
+   Provides detailed data on electricity consumption and production.
+[API Documentation](https://transparencyplatform.zendesk.com/hc/en-us/articles/15692855254548-Sitemap-for-Restful-API-Integration)

+- **Weather Data** (VisualCrossing):
+   Provides weather data, including temperature, precipitation, and other conditions.
+[API Documentation](https://www.visualcrossing.com/weather-api)